 Our Work

-- Replace winner-take-all elections with more proportional systems of representation.
+- Replacing winner-take-all elections with a more proportional system of representation.

-- Legalize fusion voting to help break the two-party doom loop.
+- Legalizing fusion voting to help break the two-party doom loop.

 Political Violence & US Democracy Political Violence & US Democracy